Yolt and Security

 Yes.
 We can do this for you.
 Please email us at email@example.com.
-Remember to include: Your name, phone number, and device type to verify your identity.
+Remember to include: Your name, phone number, and email address to verify your identity.

 We respect your privacy and do not sell your data.

 If you do decide to leave us, your personal data is deleted in accordance with government data protection regulations (GDPR).

 Please note that if you only delete the app off your phone, and not the Yolt account itself, Yolt would still have your details on record.
 You must ensure that you delete your account by heading to the Your Profile section in the Settings page found through the Accounts tab to delete your account completely.

 At Yolt, we regularly run appropriate penetration and security tests to ensure your data is secured.
-As a licensed and regulated TPP, and as part of ING Bank N.V. we are held to the same security standards as any bank.
+As a licensed and regulated TPP, and as a venture of ING Bank N.V. we are held to the same security standards as any bank.
 To prevent unauthorised access or disclosure the data in our app is protected with bank level security using physical, electronic and operational measures.